 - Credits earned in general externships are classified as non-classroom credits.
 A student may complete a total of 18 non-classroom credits during his or her law school tenure.

-- Reporting requirements consist of signed time sheets and journals.
-Time sheets are due weekly to the law clinic office.
+- Reporting requirements include signed time sheets and journals.
+Time sheets are due weekly to the Tribone Center for Clinical Legal Education.
 Students will be notified of journal topics and due dates by the seminar professors.

 - Mid-term and final evaluations will be completed by externship site supervisors.
 The mid-term evaluation is intended to encourage discussion between the extern and supervisor about the extern's direction and progress.
 The final evaluation is completed by the supervisor alone.

-- Externs must complete a student externship evaluation at the end of the externship.
+- Students must complete evaluations at the end of the externship.